It's a Group Thing

 Gerry Green led hikes for many years, he compiled the data of various routes that he mapped out and printed and distributed a pocket guide called “Hikes and Trails Around Ajijic” in 2005.
 A revised and updated version followed in 2008, including GPS waypoints.
 These guides enabled hikers to explore further on their own with less fear of getting lost.

 More recently, GPS data for the trails is being downloaded to Wikiloc which can be found on our Trails page.

-A monthly schedule is drawn up by our Hiking Coordinator Jim Boles, with input from the regular hikers.
-Jim takes those suggestions and compiles a monthly schedule based on different areas to explore, previous hikes that hikers enjoyed and wish to revisit, time of year, and festivals and events.
-Once the monthly schedule is in place Jim works on coordinating a weekly schedule that is comprised of three different hiking levels.
-Short Hike for newcomers to lakeside or those who have a limited amount of time, Intermediate Hike which is a bit more challenging and three plus hours in length, and the Advanced hike which can be challenging and from five to seven hours long.
+A Monthly Leaders’ Schedule is drawn up by our Hiking Co-ordinators, with input from leaders and regular hikers, based on different areas to explore, previous hikes that hikers enjoyed and wish to revisit, time of year, and festivals and events.
+The schedule is comprised of three different hiking levels: Short Hike for newcomers to lakeside or those who have a limited amount of time, Intermediate Hike which is a bit more challenging and three plus hours in length, and the Advanced hike which can be challenging and from five to seven hours long.
 Some of the hikes are not local and require some travel time which we carpool in order to get there.

 The weekly hiking schedule is posted on our Facebook page and available on email, if preferred via MailChimp, generally on Sunday, outlining the various hike options.
 You can subscribe to our e-mail list on the bottom of our website pages, or join the Ajijic Hiking Group Facebook page for updates and information.